Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 It's good UX design to have a Back-To-Top button when dealing with many products.
 At the time of implementing this feature, I have only 7 cars added so it probably doesn't seem like a worthwhile addition, but I will add more cars at the end!
 And keeping the design consistant, I've kept the styles the same as the badges.
 With the hover effect, though, I was unable to change the font awasome icon colour with the hover effect.

+Rather than having a Back-To-Top button that just snaps back to the top, I opted to have one with a nice smooth scrolling.
+I chose this affect because if you have scolled down throughout say maybe 100 different products, your eyes get stuck into a bit of a trance.
+Having a Back-To-Top button that just snaps up up can leave the user a bit lost as they are jolted out of their trance.
+A smooth scrolling, guides the user's eye upward, which makes for a better experience for the user, particulary the first time visitor.

 ![back to top](wireframes/back_to_top.png)